Mohamed Ahmed (Comorian politician)

+Mohamed Ahmed (محمد أحمد, Muhammad Ahmad) (July 2, 1917 – January 27, 1984) was a Comorian politician who served as Co-Chairmen of the Politico-Military Directorate alongside Ahmed Abdallah from 23 May 1978 until 22 July 1978 and Co-Chairmen of the Directorate from 22 July 1978 to 3 October 1978.
+He was a member of the Comorian Democratic Union.

 Biography

 He was born in Mutsamudu on the island of Anjouan.
 During the 1950s, he became one of the most important non-French political leaders in the Comoros, and served as vice-president of the government council from 1957 until 1962.
 After this he became less influential until after Comoros became an independent nation in 1975.
 Ahmed was a strong supporter of the May 1978 coup in which Ali Soilih was overthrown.
-He became a co-chairman of a directorate which took charge of the government, but lost this position in October 1978 as the other co-chairman, Ahmed Abdallah took complete power.
+He became co-chairman of the directorate which took charge of the government, but lost this position in October 1978 as the other co-chairman, Ahmed Abdallah took complete power.